robertwilltryanything-sudo/Disco/supabase_setup.md

 For the application to function correctly with Supabase sync, your database needs to have the correct tables and security policies.
 Run the following SQL queries in your project's **SQL Editor** in the Supabase Dashboard.

-If you are starting a new project, you should run both scripts.
-If you are fixing an existing project, you may only need to run the script for the missing table.
+If you are starting a new project, you should run the `CREATE TABLE` scripts.
+If you have an existing project with a missing column, run the `ALTER TABLE` script in the "Fix" section.

 ## 1. CDs Table